-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - the potential for children with SEND or certain health conditions being disproportionally impacted by behaviours such as peer group isolation or bullying (including prejudice-based bullying), without outwardly showing any signs - communication barriers and difficulties in managing or reporting these challenges.
+assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration

+- these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children - the potential for children with SEND or certain health conditions being disproportionately impacted by behaviours such as peer group isolation or bullying (including prejudice-based bullying), without outwardly showing any signs - communication barriers and difficulties in managing or reporting these challenges. - being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in School or the consequences of doing so.